apache/pinot/docs/architecture.rst

 segments for queries.
 Brokers support different routing strategies depending on the type of table, the segment assignment strategy and the use case.

-Data in offline segments are immmutable (Rows cannot be added, deleted, or modified).
+Data in offline segments are immutable (Rows cannot be added, deleted, or modified).
 However, segments may be replaced with modified data.

 .. _ingesting-realtime-data: